A Glug of Oil

 Top Tips!

 • Parboil the potatoes first!
 Parboil means to 'part boil' so it's boiling water but then lowering in heat and cooking the potatoes until they start to fluff on the sides.
+This will increase the surface area for the oil to stick and therefore crisp the potatoes when roasting.

 • Partly cover with a lid and bring to a boil, cook for five minutes or so, and drain.
-Be careful not to cook too long or you'll just end up with mush.
+Be careful not to cook too long, or you'll just end up with mush.

 • Drain well and with a lid on the pan, take the pan of potatoes in both hands and give it a couple of good, but gentle shakes.
+The idea is to fluff the edges of the spuds up so that they become crisp and frilly as they roast, that is the key to success.

 • Now leave the lid off and pop back on an unheated part of the stovetop to allow the potatoes to dry out a bit.